ANC, CRISS, Sheep Welfare — the grants most farmers forget to claim, and how AI finds them

 Minimum stocking rate: You must maintain a minimum stocking rate of 0.15 livestock units per hectare on the claimed area for a minimum of seven months of the year.
 Suckler cows count at 1.0 livestock units each.

-How to claim: Through agfood.ie as part of your annual Basic Payment Scheme application.
+How to claim: Through agfood.ie as part of your annual BISS application.
 If you have qualifying land and haven't been receiving ANC, you may have been missing it.

-CRISS replaced the old Redistributive Payment under the new CAP.
+CRISS is the redistributive top-up introduced under the current CAP.
 It's designed to give a top-up to smaller and medium-sized farms.
 It's not means-tested.
-It applies to the first 50 hectares of your BISS claim โ automatically, if you qualify.
+It applies to the first 30 hectares of your BISS claim — automatically, if you qualify.

 Where to confirm: Citizens Information has a plain-English breakdown.
 Your Teagasc advisor can check whether your BISS declaration is accurately capturing all eligible land.

-If you run sheep alongside your suckler herd, this one is worth checking.
-The Sheep Welfare Scheme pays you to carry out a defined set of animal welfare actions โ things most sheep farmers already do.
+If you run sheep alongside your suckler herd, these are worth checking.
+The Sheep Improvement Scheme (SIS) replaced the old Sheep Welfare Scheme in 2023.
+It pays you to carry out a defined set of welfare actions — things most sheep farmers already do.

-What's required: The scheme requires you to carry out and record a set of specified welfare measures.
+What's required: The schemes require you to carry out and record specified welfare measures.
 These include dagging (removing soiled wool from the hindquarters), footbathing, body condition scoring, and recording of losses.
-Teagasc has a practical guide to what's involved โ and for most active sheep farmers, you're likely doing most of it already.
+Teagasc has a practical guide to what's involved — and for most active sheep farmers, you're likely doing most of it already.

-Application window: The Sheep Welfare Scheme runs on an annual basis.
-Applications typically open in spring.
+Application window: The National Sheep Welfare Scheme runs annually, with applications typically opening in spring.
 Check agfood.ie or contact your local DAFM office for the current window.
 Missing the deadline means waiting another year.

 Sheep Ireland (sheep.ie) carries scheme updates and flock management resources if you want further detail.

-Why it gets missed: The data submission step catches some farmers out.
-If you're not recording weights consistently on agfood.ie or through your farm app, you may not be generating the ICBF submissions the scheme requires.
+Why payments get missed: The data submission steps catch some farmers out.
+If you're not recording weights and surveys through ICBF on time, you may not be generating the submissions the scheme requires.

 How an AI tool checks eligibility